zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration-overview.md

       In the preceding example,  ```demo.hosting.portal.azure.net``` is the address of the provider and the second occurrence of ```demo``` is the directory or path that contains the extension.

-   * DIY Hosting uri
+   * Custom Deployment Hosting uri

-      The following example contains the ```uri``` for an extension that is still using the DIY deployment.
+      The following example contains the ```uri``` for teams who own their own custom deployments.

       ```json
       uri: "//main.demo.ext.azure.com",